WWE Network: Pay-per-views

-Almost every WWF/WWE, JCP/WCW, and ECW pay-per-view (PPV) event ever produced is available for on-demand streaming.
-Although WWE promotes the selection as every pay-per-view ever made, a handful of PPV events have not yet been made available.
-This includes mostly foreign events such as WCW's Millennium Final, Collision in Korea, and the Japan Supershows, and ECW's foreign ECW/FMW Supershows, however it also includes some events held domestically such as WCW's Nitro Girls Swimsuit Calendar Special and When Worlds Collide, and WWF's No Holds Barred: The Match/The Movie.
+Almost every WWF/WWE, JCP/WCW, and ECW pay-per-view (PPV) event ever produced was available for on-demand streaming.
+Although WWE promoted the selection as every pay-per-view ever made, a handful of PPV events were not made available.
+This included mostly foreign events such as WCW's Millennium Final, Collision in Korea, and the Japan Supershows, and ECW's foreign ECW/FMW Supershows, however, it also included some events held domestically, such as WCW's Nitro Girls Swimsuit Calendar Special and When Worlds Collide, and WWF's No Holds Barred: The Match/The Movie.
 (Note: The steel cage match from No Holds Barred: The Match/The Movie is available on the home video Supertape, which is available on the WWE Network.)

-In addition the pay-per-view section contains several events which did not air on pay-per-view, such as WWE events Royal Rumble 1988 and WWE Global Warning Tour: Melbourne.
-Many ECW Supercards are also listed as pay-per-views, despite never actually airing there.
+In addition, the pay-per-view section contained several events which did not air on pay-per-view, such as WWE events Royal Rumble 1988 and WWE Global Warning Tour: Melbourne.
+Many ECW Supercards were also listed as pay-per-views, despite never actually airing there.

 WWF/WWE home video

-The WWE Network offers videos under the "Home Video Classics" header which includes various previous home video releases that had been originally released by Coliseum Video.
+The WWE Network offered videos under the "Home Video Classics" header which included various previous home video releases that had been originally released by Coliseum Video.